Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Overview

 TEEs have seen significant growth over the past decade, with GPU TEEs now emerging.
-However, due to the size of modern LMs, it remains impractical to train any practical LM on a single node, let alone within the TEE on that node.
-TEEs inherently limit computational capability due to security constraints\cite{Lee2025GPUTEE}.
-Furthermore, modern LM training uses heterogeneous accelerators such as GPUs, NPUs, FPGAs, and ASICs to tackle performance challenges\cite{Kachris2025acce,Silvano2025acce,Emani2023aace,Yan2025acce,Tang2025aace}.
+However, due to the size of modern large models, it remains impractical to train them on a single node, let alone within the TEE on that node.
+TEEs inherently limit computational capability due to security constraints~\cite{Lee2025GPUTEE}.
+Furthermore, modern large model training uses heterogeneous accelerators such as GPUs, NPUs, FPGAs, and ASICs to tackle performance challenges~\cite{Kachris2025acce,Silvano2025acce,Emani2023aace,Yan2025acce,Tang2025aace}.
 While CPU TEEs are widely available, TEE support for these accelerators remains inconsistent, and extending TEE-based verification across such distributed heterogeneous fabrics presents unique technical and deployment challenges.
 In this work, we take a different approach.
 Rather than requiring TEEs on all components of the training infrastructure, we anchor trust in widely available CPU TEEs and extend this trust to the fine-tuning process without requiring systematic changes to the complex training infrastructure.